 Yes!
 Speaking to NME, showrunner Sera Gamble confirmed that the second season would start filming in February, and that the writers are currently figuring out episodes five, six and seven.

 On 15 February, images emerged from the first Season 2 table read.
 One photo shows star Penn Badgley with new cast member Victoria Pedretti, while another sees him joined by Ambyr Childers, who is returning as Joe’s estranged ex Candace.
 See the post below.

-Who will be in the cast for Season 2 of You?
+Who will be in the cast for You season 2?

 We know that Penn Badgley is going to return in the lead role of Joe Goldberg, but as of yet it’s unconfirmed whether any other characters we saw in the first season will join him.
 However given the body count of the first ten episodes, it’s likely that new characters will be brought in for the next season.